 Heavy cream and other dairy products will also stay fresh in the refrigerator until Thanksgiving.

-If you ordered your turkey and don’t need to pick one up at the store, then you can wait to do one final grocery store run a few days before dinner.
+If you ordered your turkey and don’t need to pick one up at the store, you can wait to do one final grocery store run a few days before dinner.

 14. Prepare For Leftovers